itsayellow/marcam/README.rst

 centered where the mouse pointer is.
 Useful for detailed examination or marking.

-The help from the help menu is short but useful.
+The help from the help menu is short and useful.
 You can view it to quickly understand the basic functionality of the application.

 Building